 Shoe v.
 Shrader

 Franklin County | $1 Million Jury Verdict

-$1 million jury verdict on behalf of family of 14-year-old girl killed in car accident. $250,000 awarded for survivorship claim based on evidence that girl survived for 15-20 minutes.
-Pretrial offer by insurance company of $500,000 rejected.
-(Note: This is one of the only four wrongful death verdicts of $1 million or more in Franklin County in the last 10 years. $2.4 million award obtained by Gerald Leeseberg in Lambert v.
+A $1 million jury verdict on behalf of the family of a 14-year-old girl who was killed in a car accident.
+Based on evidence that the girl survived for 15 to 20 minutes, $250,000 was awarded for a survivorship claim.
+The pretrial offer by the insurance company of $500,000 was rejected.
+(Note: This is one of the only four wrongful death verdicts of $1 million or more in Franklin County in the last 10 years.
+A $2.4 million award was obtained by Gerald Leeseberg in Lambert v.
 Shearer in 1991.)